marshmallow-code/marshmallow/docs/quickstart.rst

     try:
         result = ItemSchema().load(in_data)
     except ValidationError as err:
-        err.messages  # => {'quantity': ['Quantity must not be greater than 30.']}
+        print(err.messages)  # => {'quantity': ['Quantity must not be greater than 30.']}

 You may also pass a collection (list, tuple, generator) of callables to ``validate``.

 .. warning::

-    Validation only happens on deserialization, not serialization.
+    Validation occurs on deserialization but not on serialization.
     To improve serialization performance, data passed to :meth:`Schema.dump` are considered valid.

 .. seealso::

     You can register a custom error handler function for a schema by overriding the :func:`handle_error <Schema.handle_error>` method.
     See the :doc:`Extending Schemas <extending>` page for more info.

 .. seealso::